 - Marinate cubed chicken with marinade ingredients for 10 minutes as you prepare stir fry ingredients.

 - In a bowl, mix sauce ingredients until well combined.
 Set aside.

-- In a hot wok set over medium high heat, add 1 tbsp vegetable oil followed by marinated chicken.
+- In a hot wok set over medium high heat, add 1 tablespoon vegetable oil followed by marinated chicken.
 Quickly spread the chicken apart and let it fry on both sides until cooked through, about 5 minutes.
 Remove and transfer chicken to a plate.

 - In the same wok over medium high heat, add more oil if needed.
 Add dried red chilies, peanuts, white onions, and green onions.
 Stir fry for 1 minute.
 Toss in bell peppers and stir fry for 1 minute.

 - Add cooked chicken and toss with other ingredients.